TFong1/sf_crime/terraform/README.md

 ## Provision GCP Resources

+Use the following steps to provision GCP resources:

-1. Create `main.tf` file
+1. Use the `main.tf` file
     * This file defines the infrastructure used in this project.
-2. Create `variables.tf` file
+2. Modify the `variables.tf` file
     * This file contains the values for the variables used in the main.tf file.
+    * Modify the following variables for your environment:
+        * region
+            * Change the "default" value to a region of your choosing
+        * credentials
+            * Change the "default" value to the location of your [Google JSON credentials file](../gcp/README.md#download-the-service-account-keys-for-authentication)
-3. Refresh Google service account's auth token
+3. Add your Google service account's auth token
     * If you have not created a Google Cloud Platform account and project, do so before executing the commands below.
 Follow [this link](../gcp/) to set up Google Cloud Platform.
     * Execute the following command: